Public API¶

 |

-JSON-formatted string/bytes/bytearray for a JSON Patch document. |
+JSON-formatted string, bytes, or bytearray containing a JSON Patch document. |

 required |